Bergamo, an underrated gem in Lombardy, Northern Italy, is often overshadowed by its glamorous neighbors, Milan and Lake Como.

 Oh, and did you know Bergamo is the birthplace of Stracciatella gelato?
 It is generally not my favorite, but of course, I had to try it at La Marianna while in town.
 And it was delicious.

-Lastly, the region’s pastries and sweets, such as Torta Donizetti, a ring-shaped cake named after the famous composer Gaetano Donizetti, made with apricots and pineapple, are perfect for those with a sweet tooth.
+Lastly, if you can’t get enough of sweets, try Torta Donizetti, a ring-shaped cake named after the famous composer Gaetano Donizetti, made with apricots and pineapple.

 Is Bergamo worth visiting?